nikitaeverywhere/LightPivotTable/readme.md

             // if cellDrillThrough callback returns boolean false, DrillThrough won't be performed.
             , cellDrillThrough: function ({Object { event: {event}, filters: {string[]}, cellData: {object} }}) {}
         } ]
-        [ , pagination: 30 ] // Enables pagination.
-Pass a number of lines to show by page.
+        [ , pagination: 30 ] // Maximum rows number on one page (default: 200, turn off: 0)
         [ , hideButtons: true ] // hides "back" and "drillThrough" buttons
         [ , triggerEvent: "touchstart" ] // all "click" events will be replaced by this event [ , caption: "My table" ] // if set, table basic caption will be replaced by this text